Sentinel (comics): Other versions

 The following are alternative versions of the Sentinels, which appear outside of regular Marvel canon.

 Age of Apocalypse

-In the Age of Apocalypse timeline, Bolivar Trask created the Sentinels with his wife Moira.
+In the Age of Apocalypse timeline, Bolivar Trask created the Sentinels with his wife Moira MacTaggert.
 These Sentinels are equipped with several body-mounted gun turrets, and their primary directive is to protect humans rather than to hunt mutants.
 They are capable of cooperating with mutants to further this mission.
-Later, the Sentinels are adapted by Weapon Omega to serve a reverse purpose, and now aid in the hunting of the human race.

 Days of Future Past

 In the Days of Future Past timeline, which takes place in an alternate future, the "Omega Sentinels" have advanced technologically and become the de facto rulers of the United States.
 The most powerful among them is Nimrod.

 Hembeck

 In the joke comic Fred Hembeck Destroys the Marvel Universe, the X-Men are killed by silent, black, man-sized "Ninja Sentinels".

 Here Comes Tomorrow

 In the Here Comes Tomorrow future timeline, a Sentinel named Rover is Tom Skylark's companion and protector.
 After more than 150 years of being active, Rover has become self-aware and, possibly, capable of emotion.